 When a horse’s bone structure differs from the ideal, it’s called a structural deviation.
 Although a conformation fault is not inherently problematic, it can cause major issues if unsoundness, lameness or other health concerns develop as a result.

-Jim Heird is the Executive Professor and Coordinator at Texas A&M University’s Equine Program.
-He along with Don Topliff, Ph.D., and AQHA Professional Horseman Jeffrey Pait, are responsible for instructing fellow AQHA judges on conformation evaluation.
+Jim Heird is the Glenn Blodgett Equine Chair, executive professor and coordinator for the Texas A&M University Equine Initiative.
+He and AQHA judge Don Topliff, a longtime equine science professor and current provost and vice president for academic affairs at Angelo State University, and AQHA Professional Horseman Jeffrey Pait are trusted experts on the topic of equine structure and have formerly instructed AQHA judges on conformation evaluation.
 Here they explain the common structural deviations in hind limbs.

 “You want to try to assess if a deviation is severe enough that it could cause a soundness problem down the road,” Don says.

 “Being structurally incorrect does not guarantee a horse won’t be sound,” he adds.
 “But the vast majority of unsound horses are structurally incorrect.”

 From the Rear

 Imagine a vertical line dropping from the point of the buttocks (or pin bone) to the ground.
 In the ideal hind limb (seen from the rear) the line should go down through the center of the hock, cannon bone, fetlock and pastern and into the ground.